joegorithm/web103-project4-diy-delight/README.md

 ## Notes

-Ran into bugs with connecting server and frontend.
+I ran into several bugs with connecting server and frontend but was able to fix them eventually.

 ## License